Beanbean95/Aniversary_Surprise_for_James/README.md

-# Natural Langurage Processing on WeChat History Before and After Getting Married
+# Natural Langurage Processing Analysis on WeChat History Before and After Getting Married
 This project is prepared by myself in the format of a paper as for my husband's Paper Aniversary gift.
 This repository contains the following files:

 * The Jupyter Notebook file: James_Surprise_NLP.ipynb, shows the source code of my statistical analysis.